log4cplus

 Windows and rolling file Appenders

-On Windows, the standard C++ file streams open files in way that underlying
+On Windows, the standard C++ file streams open files in a way that the

-Win32 file HANDLE is not open with FILE_SHARE_DELETE flag.
-This flag,
+underlying Win32 file HANDLE is not opened with the FILE_SHARE_DELETE

-beside shared delete, allows renaming files that have handles open to
+flag.
+This flag, besides shared delete, allows renaming files that have

 This is also bug #167 on